MyPublicGitHubAcct/MyGtdProcess/MyGtdProcess.md

 ## Projects

-These are any work that will take more than one action.
+These are any work or goal that will take more than one action.
 The simplest will require only an entry in the __TODO-List__.

 Try to identify all of the needed TODO items & any dependencies and put them in chronological order.

 Consider timing for each when logging in __TODO-List__, but only make _Reminders_ / _Tasks_ for the next item needing to be completed.

+Despite weekly updates to all projects being part of the process, things like goals related to a 5-year plan can fall behind if they are not intentionally focused on.
+In these cases, setting aside some time each month or week by including a __TODO-List__ item for updating a status report would help.

 ## TODO-List

 This is the central document used to make this process work.
 Items included in it _must be_ written as a required step, granularly enough that no single task will take more than a week to complete.
 An item could be to determine what steps are needed to accomplish some goal.

 Items are ordered by priority.
 This can be a text document or a .csv file opened in a spreadsheet program (preferred).
 TODO items on the __TODO-List__ should be moved to a list of completed items (__DONE-List__) periodically.

+_Routine items_ like annual health checkups should be included in the __TODO-List__ with a note stating that once complete, another item should be added to the list for the next period.

 The format used to assemble the __TODO-List__ is based on [todo.txt](https://github.com/todotxt/todo.txt), but instead is a comma-separated list where all the following fields are required: